 - Anti-chafing balm – In a pinch, a stick of deodorant will work, but if you’ve got power thighs like me, this anti-chafing stick will keep you from starting a friction fire.
 I never wear shorts without it!

 - Lightweight backpack – This backpack is awesome!
 It’s super lightweight, and folds into itself so it doesn’t take almost any room in your luggage.
 We use it to take on excursions, so convenient!

-Are you here for the food?
-Then you’ll want to check out these yummy tropics inspired recipes!
+Check out these yummy tropics inspired recipes!

 - Mango Pineapple Salsa – You’ll want to put this mango salsa on everything from fish tacos, to pork burgers, and of course chips!

 - Whole Fruit Popsicles – Also inspired by those life changing pineapples, these delicious whole fruit popsicles are light, refreshing, and have no added sugar!

 - Vanilla Mango Tropical Smoothie – This is such a treat after a hot afternoon bike ride or if you want a quick breakfast substitute.
 Mango and orange with the smoothness of vanilla is the perfect combo.

 - Cilantro Garlic Sauce – Ohhhhh, cilantro garlic sauce is about to be your new obsession.
 We started by putting it on tacos, but now I like it on everything from fries to salads!

 - Easy Pickled Red Onions – Last week in Cozumel I was reminded how much I love pickled red onions on pork, so of course I came home and made some right away.

 - Pico de Gallo – Fresh tomatoes, onion, lime, ahhhhhhh.
 I could just eat this with a spoon!